1969 Inter-Cities Fairs Cup final

 The 1969 Inter-Cities Fairs Cup Final was the final of the eleventh Inter-Cities Fairs Cup.
 It was played on 29 May and 11 June 1969 between Newcastle United of England and Újpesti Dózsa of Hungary.
 Newcastle won the tie 6–2 on aggregate.

+This was the last major trophy Newcastle won for 56 years until the 2025 EFL Cup final.